Best AR-15 Armorers Wrenches: Build Better

 1. Best Overall: Real Avid

-The Real Avid armorer’s wrench comes with one of the most ergonomic shapes we’ve seen – it’s shaped a lot like a heavy-duty hammer – with a slight angle and contoured edges so you can maximize the torque you apply to any action you like.
-Such an ergonomic design allows you to remove stubborn parts or pieces (like carbon frozen bits in your build) much more quickly than otherwise.
+The Real Avid armorer’s wrench comes with one of the most ergonomic shapes we’ve seen – it’s shaped a lot like a heavy-duty hammer – with a slight angle and contoured edges to maximize the torque you apply to any action you like.
+Such an ergonomic design lets you remove stubborn parts or pieces (like carbon frozen bits in your build) much more quickly than otherwise.

 Even beyond the intelligent design, it comes with a variety of deep-seated sockets to be used for gripping barrel or castle nuts or other attachments like compensators, muzzle brakes, and flash hiders, as well as interchangeable hammer heads in high-quality stainless steel, brass, nylon, and rubber.

 - Very versatile

 - Quality materials

 - A little pricier than average